Madeleine (cake): First recipes

 The term madeleine, used to describe a small cake, seems to appear for the first time in France in the middle of the 18th century.
-In 1758, a French retainer of an Irish Jacobite refugee in France, Lord Southwell, was said to prepare "cakes à la Madeleine and other small desserts".
+In 1758, a French retainer of Lord Southwell, an Irish Jacobite refugee in France, was said to prepare "cakes à la Madeleine and other small desserts".

-The appearance of the madeleine is indicative of the increasing use of metal molds in European baking in the 18th century (see also Canelés), but the commercial success of the madeleine dates back to the early years of the 19th century.
+The appearance of the madeleine is indicative of the increasing use of metal moulds in European baking in the 18th century (see also Canelés), but the commercial success of the madeleine dates back to the early years of the 19th century.
 Several mentions of the madeleine are made by culinary writers during the Napoleonic era, in particular in the recipe books of Antonin Carême and by famous gastronomer Grimod de la Reynière.

 In Commercy, the production at a large scale of madeleines is said to have begun in the 1760s.
-In addition to being sold at the Commercy rail station, thus accelerating their spread through the country, is likely that the cakes were exported to Paris along with the marmalade from Bar-le-duc and the croquantes from Rheims.
+In addition to being sold at the rail station, thus accelerating their spread through the country, it is likely that the cakes were exported to Paris along with the marmalade from Bar-le-duc and the croquantes from Rheims.
 By the end of the 19th century, the madeleine is considered a staple of the diet of the French bourgeoisie.

-In the twentieth century

-In a 1971 episode of The French Chef, "Madeleines and Génoise Jelly Roll", host Julia Child demonstrated how to make madeleines.

-In the twenty-first century

-Madeleines were chosen to represent France in the Café Europe initiative of the Austrian presidency of the European Union, on Europe Day 2006.